Introduction to Health and Fitness

 Add muscle strengthening exercises 2 times per week.

-At the least, you want to exercise to avoid the risk factors for cardiovascular disease.
+At the very least, you need to exercise to avoid the risk factors for cardiovascular disease.

 Fear is a great motivator.

-Exercise can help us avoid certain risk factors which are in our hands to control.
+Exercise can help you avoid certain risk factors which are in your hands to control.

 BMI or Body Mass Index.

-In general, the body mass index is a good tool to determine where your health and fitness stands.
+In general, the body mass index is an excellent tool to determine where your health and fitness currently stand.

 How do you determine your BMI?